cagov/design-system/docs/pages/style/design.md

 We use photos and illustrations for visualizing information.
 We follow these guidelines:
 - Do not use images as unnecessary decoration.
 - Use an aspect ratio of 3:2 for all images.
 The exception is if the proportions of the subject of the image have significance.
 For example, an image of a driver’s license or an image of an application form.
 - Use alt text whenever adding images.
 Alt text makes websites more accessible and helps with search engine optimization.
-Read more about writing alt text on the [United States Government Accessibility for Teams guide](https://accessibility.digital.gov/content-design/images/).
+Read more about writing alt text in [Harvard University's digital accessibility guidelines](https://accessibility.huit.harvard.edu/describe-content-images).

 We currently use [icons from the State Web Template](https://template.webstandards.ca.gov/sample/icon-fonts.html).
 We are working on making them available through the Design System.